Following Camino etiquette means respecting local traditions, fellow walkers, and the communities you pass through.

 8. Walk During Daylight

-Remember, dawn and dusk arrive much earlier than in Ireland, and seasonal changes can affect daylight hours.
+Remember, dawn and dusk arrive much earlier than in Ireland, and seasonal changes on the Camino can affect daylight hours.
 So, check sunrise and sunset times before you set out each day to avoid walking in the dark!

 9. Be Kind